BassettLab/network-generator/README.md

 # network-generator
 MATLAB package to generate networks.

 For some standard networks, it uses [Python's](https://www.python.org/) [networkx](https://networkx.github.io/) library for standard network generation.
-For other networks, it borrows code from other sources (e.g., [Ann's website](https://sites.google.com/a/seas.upenn.edu/weighted-network-toolbox/network-construction)).
+For other networks, it borrows code from other sources (e.g., [Ann's website](https://sites.google.com/a/seas.upenn.edu/weighted-network-toolbox) and the [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet)).
 You can also easily add other methods for generating networks.

 ## Installation
 Make sure you have [python](https://www.python.org/downloads/) and [networkx](https://networkx.github.io/) installed.